jetbrains-academy/Python-Libraries-NumPy/NumPy/Transposing Sorting Concatenating/Concatenate and Stack/task.md

   [4 4]]]
 ```
 2. [`numpy.hstack`](https://numpy.org/doc/stable/reference/generated/numpy.hstack.html#numpy.hstack) stacks
-arrays in sequence horizontally (column wise).
+arrays in sequence horizontally (column-wise).
-This is equivalent to concatenation along the second axis, except for 1-D arrays where it concatenates along the first axis:
+This is equivalent to concatenation along the second axis, except for 1D arrays, where it concatenates along the first axis:
 ```python
 a, b = np.array((1, 2, 3)), np.array((4, 5, 6))
 print(np.hstack((a, b)))